 HTMA was established in April 2005 to promote the positive contribution that the highways management and maintenance industry makes to the nation and to be an effective influencing voice on behalf of the Industry.

-It is the trade organisation which represents the service providers who currently look after over 80% of the highway network within the United Kingdom.
+It is the trade organisation which represents the service providers who look after the highway network within the United Kingdom.
 Its members are some of the best known consulting engineers, construction companies and service providers in the UK and are a vital element in the community, maintaining the basic infrastructure needed to underpin a fast-moving, flexible economy.